byn3/holberton-system_engineering-devops/0x0D-configuration_management/README.md

-Puppet resource type: file (check “Resource types” for all manifest types in
-the left menu)
-Puppet lint
-Puppet emacs mode

 # What I learned from this project
 At the end of this project you are expected to be able to explain to anyone, without the help of Google:
 ---